nickmcintyre/proceso-website/src/reference/shape/circle.md

 p5 = Sketch()
-p5.describe("White ellipse with black outline in middle of a gray canvas")
+p5.describe("White circle with black outline in mid of gray canvas")

-p5.ellipse(56, 46, 55, 55)
+# Draw a circle at location (30, 30) with a diameter of 20.
+p5.circle(30, 30, 20)
 ```

 ## Syntax

-`ellipse(x, y, w, [h], [detail])`
+`circle(x, y, d)`

 ## Parameters

-`x: float` x-coordinate of the center of the ellipse.
+`x: float` x-coordinate of the center of the circle.

-`y: float` y-coordinate of the center of the ellipse.
+`y: float` y-coordinate of the center of the circle.

-`w: float` Width of the ellipse.

-`[h]: float` Height of the ellipse.
+`d: float` Diameter of the circle.

-`[detail]: int` Optional parameter for WEBGL mode only.
-This is to specify the number of vertices that makes up the perimeter of the ellipse.
-Default value is 25.
-Won't draw a stroke for a detail of more than 50.